springernature/frontend-playbook/practices/graded-browser-support.md

 We follow the principles of [Progressive Enhancement](progressive-enhancement.md) and implement it at the broadest level using using a variant of [Yahoo's Graded Browser support](https://github.com/yui/yui3/wiki/Graded-Browser-Support) (a concept originally conceived by [Nate Koechley](https://web.archive.org/web/20060304042737/http://developer.yahoo.net/yui/articles/gbs/gbs.html).

-Our approach to browser support works by classifying all versions of all browsers into one of two grades:
+Our approach to browser support works by classifying all versions of all browsers into one of two levels:

-* **"Core"** is our universal support grade.
-We serve all browsers at this grade server-side rendered semantic HTML and minimal CSS.
-Essential user journey's must be accessible at this grade.
+* **"Core"** is our universal support level.
+We serve all browsers at this level server-side rendered semantic HTML and minimal CSS.
+Essential user journey's must be accessible at this level.
-* **"Advanced"** is our support grade for modern and/or [evergreen browsers](https://www.techopedia.com/definition/31094/evergreen-browser).
+* **"Advanced"** is our support level for modern and/or [evergreen browsers](https://www.techopedia.com/definition/31094/evergreen-browser).
 As well as the Core HTML and CSS, we serve these browsers JavaScript and more advanced CSS, giving them a more interactive and visually pleasing product experience.
 Bugs at this level are addressed with high priority.

 ## Rationale